DEXTERNATAN/govbr-ds-wc-quickstart-angular/README.md

     ]
 ```

-#### Inclua as dependências no index.html
+## Inclua as dependências no index.html

-Inclua no index.html aplicação as seguintes dependências:
+Inclua no index.html da aplicação as seguintes dependências:

 ```html
 <link